 How long should I pump at one time?

 Pumping time will vary depending on the type of pump used, whether you’re pumping exclusively to build a milk supply or pumping occasionally alongside breastfeeding.
 A mother with a small breast storage capacity will need to pump for a shorter time more frequently compared to a mother who stores more milk at one time making the process very individual to each mother.

-Watch the clock or…
+Watch milk flow rather than the clock

 Don’t watch the clock to know when your pumping session is over—feel your breasts to see if they’re lighter and softer.
 If you can’t tell, begin by pumping for fifteen to twenty minutes paying attention to how your breasts feel.